mathmerizing/MultigridPython/docs/source/basics.rst

 ^^^^^^^^^^^^
-In the following, we are describing the :blue:`geometric multigrid method`, which for certain problems yields an iterative solver with optimal time complexity, i.e. the solver returns a solution to a PDE in :math:`O(n_{\text{DoFs}})` arithmetic operations.
+In the following, we are describing the :blue:`geometric multigrid method`, which for certain problems yields an iterative solver with optimal cost complexity, i.e. the solver returns a solution to a PDE in :math:`O(n_{\text{DoFs}})` arithmetic operations.
 We will show that this can also be achieved for some convection-diffusion equations on uniformly refined triangular meshes, when discretizing with linear finite elements.